 If you have spent a significant amount of money on a coffee brewer, you will want to clean it thoroughly and follow it up with routine maintenance.

-The best method for cleaning your coffee maker depends on your specific model.
-In the case of my Mr Coffee machine, I chose Method 1 because it was simple and effective.
+The best method for cleaning cuisinart coffee maker with vinegar depends on your specific model.
+In the case of my Mr Coffee machine, I chose Method 1 because it was simple and effective & easy to decalcify cuisinart coffee maker with vinegar .